syedaramishaihtisham/ai-customer-support-ticket-automation/README.md

 Slack is used for internal communication and keeps the support team informed about relevant ticket activity.

-For urgent issues, the manager is also notified through email so that escalation can happen immediately.
+For urgent issues, the manager is also notified through email so the issue can be escalated and handled appropriately.

 ---

 ## 📧 Customer Communication

-The workflow automatically communicates with the customer after processing their support request.
+The workflow automatically communicates with customers after processing their support request.

-This reduces the need for support staff to manually send routine updates and helps maintain timely communication.
+This reduces the need for support staff to manually send routine updates and helps maintain timely customer communication.

 ---